pietralbi/urw-extended-recipes/README.md

     * Stonelobber for his Primitive World mod
 		*	https://www.unrealworld.fi/forums/index.php?topic=1808.0

 * And many others mod authors who inspired the above mods, whose work I have known only indirectly.
-The link to their mods has died with the old forum, but I will include them anyway:
+The link to their mods has died with the old forum, but here are included anyway:
 	* Rain for his Ironworking and Cloth mods which were used as the original base for the weaving and smithing sections
 		* Ironworking - http://z3.invisionfree.com/UrW_forum/index.php?showtopic=2147
 		* Cloth - http://z3.invisionfree.com/UrW_forum/index.php?showtopic=1839&st=0